UniPiTechnology/evok/docs/configs/hw_definitions.md

 Contains a list of devices and their required parameters.
 Each element contains the following parameters:

 - type - device type, supported devices are listed below.
-- count - number of devicesof the type, register addresses incremented based on this number
+- count - number of devices of the type, register addresses incremented based on this number

 Other commands depend on the specific type of device.